 - Review Articles.
 These are critical overviews of topics likely to be of general interest to the readership of the Journal.
-Prospective authors considering writing such an article should contact the Scientific Editor in advance with a brief proposed outline.
-Maximum length is 20 printed pages (ca 17500 words, including references, tables and captions).
+Prospective authors considering writing such an article should feel free to contact the Editor-in-Chief in advance with a brief proposed outline.
+Maximum length is 20 printed pages (around 17500 words, including references, tables and captions).

 - Research Articles.
 These are conventional research papers.
-Most research articles are less than 10 pages (ca 7500 words, including references, tables and captions); however, longer papers will be considered.
+Most research articles are less than 10 pages (around 7500 words, including references, tables and captions); however, longer papers will be considered.

 - Short Communications.
-These are shorter research papers and have a maximum length of 5 printed pages (ca 3500 words, including references, tables and captions) .
+These are shorter research papers and have a maximum length of 5 printed pages (around 3500 words, including references, tables and captions) .